etf1/kafka-transformer/README.md

 ```

 If you want to create multiple messages from one source message, you can achieve it in the transform function.
-If the messages has different topic, each message will be publish to the specified topic
+If the messages has different topics, each message will be publish to its specified topic

 # Custom projector